snuq/SnuClipboardManager/Readme.md

 Click on the 'Add Presets Folder' button and select an existing folder in the file browser window.

 Click the red 'X' button next to a preset folder to remove it from the list.
 Note that the folder itself or the presets stored in it will not be changed or removed by this action!

+#### Search
+This tab will allow searching all current presets.

+Type in text to search for in the input field at the top, search results will be automatically updated.

+Click on the 'Search Titles And Content' button to toggle clipboard preset content search off and on.

+Clicking on a search result will set that preset as the current clipboard.

 &nbsp;